minerva-ds/dsc-movies-analysis/README.md

 ![Top Movies](images/Top_10_Movies.png)

-This shows us the ten movies that have made the most profit
+This shows us the ten movies that have made the most profit.

 3. ROI by Genre and Budget